firebase-cloud-firestore

 • Limit the number of simultaneous real-time listeners.

-• Detach listeners when they are no longer needed:
+• Detach listeners when they are no longer needed to avoid memory leaks and unnecessary reads.

 • Use compound queries to filter data server-side rather than filtering on the client.